k61n/openhkl/doc/sphinx/workflow.rst

 Predict peaks
 -------------

-Given the unit cell, an exhaustive set of Miller indexed reflections can be generated within the specified d range.
-Space group-forbiden reflections can then be removed from theis collection.
+Given the unit cell, an exhaustive set of Miller indexed reflections can be generated within the specified resolution (d) range, with space group-forbidden reflections rejected (marked in red).

 A complete set of Miller index :math:`(hkl)` triples is generated withing a given resolution range, then for each triple, a reciprocal space vector